 Getting Personal is an email Q&A with a local personality.
-Here, News-Gazette features editor Tony Mancuso chats with Mary Henson, the wife of University of Illinois coaching legend Lou Henson.
-Getting Personal appears first in print., in Sunday editions of The News-Gazette.
-In the Jan.
+Here, Paul Wood chats with archaeologist and historic preservationist Brian Adams, 53, of Urbana.
+Getting Personal appears first in print, in Sunday editions of The News-Gazette.

 Volunteers for Empty Tomb built 100 clothes cupboards for kids at the Apostolic Life Church in Urbana, IL.
 Saturday, March 3, 2012.
 The cupboards give the kids a place to store their clothes, shoes, books and things.
 289 volunteers registered to do the work.
 The long term goal is to make 500 cupboards.